diogotcorreia/master-thesis/docs/content/ch02-background.typ

 Changing one of these might allow an attacker to bypass authorization, exfiltrate data, or even achieve @rce.

-Apart from @code:gadget-getattr-only, a common example is showing how changing the app key in a Flask application allows an attacker to forge any cookies, and possibly bypassing authentication, as shown in @code:gadget-flask-key @pp-python-blog.
+Apart from @code:gadget-getattr-only, a common gadget example is showing how changing the app key in a Flask application allows an attacker to forge any cookies, thus possibly bypassing authentication, as shown in @code:gadget-flask-key @pp-python-blog.

 #figure(caption: [A Flask application that contains a gadget in the form of a cookie